esamford/Duplicate_Image_Remover/README.md

       * In the Pixel Differences tab, pixels that are 100% identical are black, while all other pixels are white.
       * In the Subtracted Differences tab, what is seen is a result of subtracting the colors from each image.
 This means that black pixels are more similar to each other, while other colors represent differences between the images.
-    * Displays how similar the two images are in a percentage form, which is calculated by subtracting the image pixel colors from each other.
+    * The program shows how similar the two images are in a percentage form.

 * Three different options to choose from when deciding how many images to check...
     * Two images: Choose two individual images and compare them.
 (Please note that since the user wants to compare